Informfully/Documentation/docs/source/docker.rst

     RUN sudo chown `id -u` /data/db/

     CMD ["mongod"]

+Explanation of the code:

+* The first set of instructions takes the base image of phusion passenger from the Docker repository.
+This image is configured with Node.js.
+More information can be found `here <https://github.com/phusion/passenger-docker>`_.
+* The next set of instructions are required to install the basic commands in order to download and configure the rest of the required software.
+Afterwards, MongoDB is installed.
+* The next set of instructions creates a folder called app and it copies the backend folder contents onto the image.
+* All dependencies of the bundle folder are installed, using the npm version of the base Docker image of phusion passenger.
+* A directory is created called /data/db from which MongoDB retrieves its database.
+The ownership permissions of the directory are set so MongoDb can access it.
+* Finally, the command mongod starts the MongoDB service.

 **Build Docker Image** To run the following commands, open Docker Desktop to start the Docker service (or use systemctl, etc. for Linux).
 Navigate to the back end folder on the command line and type the command docker ``build . -t`` informfullybackend which will locate the Dockerfile in the current directory and execute all commands written on that file.